ssethz/multi-perturbation-ed/README.md

 main.py: contains all necessary functions for infinite sample experiments (including DREAM) and the
     core algorithms of the project.
-Run to carry-out infinite sample experiments. finite_cd.py: contains machinary specific to finite sample experiments.
-Run to carry-out finite sample experiments. finite.py: contains some helper functions for finite experiments, such as generating DAGs with linear SEMs and computing the BIC of a model. mec_size.py: contains functions for sampling from an MEC or enumerating an MEC represent.py: a script with some functions for plotting the results of experiments.
-Run main.py or finite_cd.py first to run experiments, and then run represent.py to plot the results. proposition.py: code used in the computations fopr the proof of Proposition 1.
+Run to carry-out infinite sample experiments.

+finite_cd.py: contains machinary specific to finite sample experiments.
+Run to carry-out finite sample experiments.

+finite.py: contains some helper functions for finite experiments, such as generating DAGs with linear SEMs and computing the BIC of a model.

+mec_size.py: contains functions for sampling from an MEC or enumerating an MEC

+represent.py: a script with some functions for plotting the results of experiments.
+Run main.py or finite_cd.py first to run experiments, and then run represent.py to plot the results.

+proposition.py: code used in the computations for the proof of Proposition 1.

 Notation:
 For the paper, number of variables per intervention was denoted q and batch size denoted m.
 In the code, we denote number of variables per intervention as k and the batch size as b or n_b.
 Some naming conventions were changed between the code and the paper.
 Format is in paper -> in code.
 DGC -> scdpp or 'cont'.
 SSG -> lazy_ss_intervention.
 Some code is included for exploratory methods that weren't part of the paper. drg is DGC but without the continuous relaxation (discrete random greedy [1] is used instead). ss_cont is a continuous anologue of SSG.